atuttle/preso-closures/presentation.md

 - **In languages that support closures**, all UDFs are closures.
 - Function object = UDF
 - Context?
 We'll talk about that in a bit.

+## What?

+CF has supported callbacks since CF5.

+CF10 added closure support.

+Note:
+- The difference is context.
+Before CF10, context was not included.

 # CFML Metaphor